Safety gloves 101: The ultimate guide to abrasion resistance

 EN 388 abrasion levels are capped at 4 by design.
 Because the Martindale test was created as a textile-based method, its performance range naturally tops out once a material withstands around 8,000 cycles.
 Going higher would lead to unrealistic test times and reduced consistency.

-ANSI uses a more aggressive abrasion method intended for industrial coatings, which is why its scale extends to Level 6.
-The two systems weren’t built to match; they measure durability in different ways for different PPE needs.
+ANSI/ISEA uses a more aggressive abrasion method intended for industrial coatings, which is why its scale extends to Level 6.
+The two systems weren’t built to match; they measure durability in different ways for different glove needs.

 ANSI/ISEA vs. EN abrasion standards

-See the chart below for the differences in ANSI American standards vs EN European standards.
+See the chart below for the differences in ANSI/ISEA American standards vs EN European standards.

 See the differences between the ANSI/ISEA and EN 388 abrasion tests.